rustyrussell/lightning-rfc/12-offer-encoding.md

 interaction.

-On the other hand, if an invoice did exceed the authorization, it would request reauthorization.
+On the other hand, if an invoice did exceed the authorization, it would request re-authorization.
 It could also indicate whether it was due to AUD/USD changes (since the offer indicated that was the currency it was using) or a disagreement on the bitcoin exchange rate.